hernantas/type-io/README.md

 }
 ```

-And when you `fetch` it from API server:
+And then you `fetch` it from API server:

 ```ts
 fetch('/api/users').then((users: User[]) => {